 -

-- Enable automatic software updates on your Samsung TV to ensure that you always have the latest features and bug fixes.
+- Enable automatic software updates on your Samsung TV to check that you always have the latest features and bug fixes.
 This will help keep your TV running smoothly and prevent potential issues with closed captions.

 FAQ